archesproject/arches-docs/docs/administering/resource-instance-lifecycles.rst

    * This is the default lifecycle applied to all graphs unless specified otherwise

 2. **Perpetual Lifecycle**

    * Single state: "Perpetual"
    * No transitions
-   * Used for resources that don't need state management
+   * Used for resources that don't need lifecycle state management

 Implementation Details